Oscar Gonzalez Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings (2022)

+- The Athletics pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 4.53 team ERA ranked 24th across all league pitching staffs.
+- The Athletics' 4.53 team ERA ranked 24th among all MLB pitching staffs.

-- Athletics pitchers combined to allow 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to allow 195 total home runs at a clip of 1.2 per game (fourth-most in the league).

-- Sears gets the call to start for the Athletics, his first of the season.
+- The Athletics will look to Muller (0-0) in his second start of the season.

-- In his last appearance on Saturday, Oct.
-1, the 27-year-old lefty, came out of the bullpen and went six scoreless innings against the Seattle Mariners.
+- In his last time out on Friday, the left-hander tossed five innings against the Los Angeles Angels, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.